sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-preapprovedaddons-addonguiditem.md

 # AddonGuidItem

-`AddonGuidItem` contains settings for configuring an Internet Explorer® add-on module, which add functionality to Internet Explorer.
+`AddonGuidItem` contains settings for configuring an Internet Explorer add-on module, which add functionality to Internet Explorer.

 `AddonGuidItem` contains settings for a single add-on module.